The Xanthelasma Treatment Options

 - Infections following the treatment

 The TCA allows easy removal of Xanthelasma usually within one or two treatments.
 This makes the product very successful within cosmetic clinics because the client can see the results soon after the first session and the results are achieved within a relatively short time-frame.
 However, TCA is not very easy to control and compared to other types of cosmetic peels, it could be too aggressive on certain skin types and more prone to cause, hypo or hyper-pigmentation than other types of peels.
-Therefore it may not be the best option for home use given that there are milder peels available on the market which are easier to control
+Therefore it may not be the best option for home use given that there are milder peels available on the market which are easier to control.
+However several people have purchased TCA peels and removed their Xanthelasma from their own home.

 Xanthelasma Laser Treatment

 Xanthelasma laser treatment is very effective in removing Xanthelasma, but it is very expensive.
-This Xanthelasma laser removal method is similar to electrolysis or electrical arcing to removing the xanthelasma but slightly more difficult to perform and also more dangerous.
+This Xanthelasma laser removal method is similar to electrolysis or electrical arcing in removing the Xanthelasma but slightly more difficult to perform and also more dangerous.

 Xanthelasma excision using a Scalpel